San Gabriel Historic Preservation and Cultural Resource Ordinance Update

 Jurisdictions designated as CLGs are eligible for state and federal grants to support efforts such as preservation plans, historic resources surveys, and preservation education and outreach programs.
 A jurisdiction’s status as a CLG indicates both a high degree of protection for historic resources and a strong commitment by local government to continue improving its preservation programs.

 The City of San Gabriel’s updated ordinance represents a true commitment to its citizens and the rich history the people wish to recognize and preserve.
+This effort earned a Conservancy Preservation Award in 2018.
 Congratulations to all the individuals and organizations who contributed to the updated ordinance.